t-karasova/grs-samples-python/tutorial_redirect_control.md

 Redirect Control lets you specify a URL to redirect the users to when they search for a specific query.
 Since we are not able to check its effect on the Evaluate page, we will test it in the Cloud Shell using our Python code samples.
-Make sure that you have a Redirect Control created and attached to a serving config.
-Step-by-step instruction on how to do that can be found in Creating and Managing Controls video tutorial.
+Make sure that you have created and attached the Redirect Control to the serving config.
+You can find the step-by-step instruction on how to do it in the Creating and Managing Controls video tutorial.

 **Time to complete**: About 4 minutes